-The lnres and txres resources are standard NCL Line and Text resources.
+The Inres and txres resources are standard NCL Line and Text resources.
 These are used to add nests to the preview.

-The mpres are used for standard map background resources like: mpres@mpFillOn; mpres@mpFillColors; mpres@mpGeophysicalLineColor;
+The mpres are used for standard map background resources like:

-mpres@mpNationalLineColor; mpres@mpUSStateLineColor; mpres@mpGridLineColor; mpres@mpLimbLineColor; mpres@mpPerimLineColor
+''' mpres@mpFillOn ; mpres@mpFillColors ; mpres@mpGeophysicalLineColor ; mpres@mpNationalLineColor ; mpres@mpUSStateLineColor ; mpres@mpGridLineColor ; mpres@mpLimbLineColor ; mpres@mpPerimLineColor '''

-But its main function is to set map resources to preview a domain.
+Its main function, however, is to set map resources to preview a domain.
 These resources are similar to the resources set in WPS.
-Below is an example to display 3 nested domains on a Lambert projection.
+Below is an example of how to display 3 nested domains on a Lambert projection.
 (The output is shown below).